SwedbankPay/developer.swedbankpay.com/_includes/checkout-v3-events.md

 made for the payment.

-An error message will appear in the payment UI, and the payer will be able to try again or choose another payment instrument.
+An error message will appear in the payment UI, and the payer will be able to try again or choose another payment method.
 The `onPaymentAttemptFailed` event is raised with the following event argument object:

 {% capture response_content %}{